Robert Nutting: Sports ownership

 The highlight of Nutting's tenure as owner of the Pirates to date has been the three-year period from 2013 to 2015 when Pittsburgh compiled a 280–206 record (.576 winning percentage).
 It was the second-best mark in Major League Baseball during that period behind only N.L.
 Central Division rival St. Louis (287–199).
 The Pirates captured an N.L.
 Wild Card spot each of those three seasons.
 In 2013, they compiled a 94–68 mark and defeated Cincinnati in the Wild Card Game before losing to St. Louis in the Division Series, three games to two.
 Pittsburgh went 88–74 and 98–64 during the regular season in 2014 and 2015, but lost to San Francisco and Chicago respectively in the Wild Card Game.
 The Pirates hosted all three of those Wild Card contests at PNC Park.

-After the Pirates' highly successful 2013 season, Nutting was named Newsmaker of the Year by the Pittsburgh Business Times.
-In the article that announced the honor, Craig Davis—president & CEO of VisitPittsburgh—said: "Thanks to Bob Nutting and the Pirates organization, 2013 marked one of the most exciting baseball seasons in decades.
-On top of that, the exposure the city garnered with the Pirates getting into the playoffs was absolutely phenomenal."
-Former Pittsburgh mayor Tom Murphy added: "Since becoming the managing partner, Bob has just as quietly, with a fraction of the resources of other teams, built an exciting team.
-The Nuttings deserve Pittsburgh's support and thanks."
+After the Pirates' 2013 season, Nutting was named Newsmaker of the Year by the Pittsburgh Business Times.

-Nutting is also chairman of the Pirates' philanthropic arm, Pirates Charities, which constructs baseball and softball fields for youth in the Pittsburgh region and Bradenton, FL, through its Miracle League and Fields for Kids programs.
+Nutting is also chairman of the Pirates' philanthropic arm, Pirates Charities, which constructs baseball and softball fields for youth in the Pittsburgh region and Bradenton, Florida, through its Miracle League and Fields for Kids programs.
 Pirates Charities also supports military families and veterans as well as those who are battling cancer.